theofficialvkr/VKRdownloader/README.md

 Step 3 - it work on all hosting so don't care about requirement ...

+Step 4 - edit config.php and replace domain with your domain ..

-Step 4 - Thats it !
+Step 5 - Thats it !

 Open Your Site And it start Working ....